nameko/nameko/docs/key_concepts.rst

 :class:`~nameko.runners.ServiceRunner` is a thin wrapper around multiple containers, exposing methods for starting and stopping all the wrapped containers simultaneously.
 This is what ``nameko run`` uses internally, and it can also be constructed programmatically:

 .. literalinclude:: examples/service_runner.py

+If you create your own runner rather than using `nameko run`, you must also apply the eventlet `monkey patch <http://eventlet.net/doc/patching.html#monkeypatching-the-standard-library>`_.